Azure/azure-docs-sdk-java/docs-ref-conceptual/intellij/azure-toolkit-for-intellij-installation.md

 ---
 title: Installing the Azure Toolkit for IntelliJ
-description: Learn how to install the Azure Toolkit for the IntelliJ IDEA.
+description: Learn how to install the Azure Toolkit for IntelliJ plug-in to create and deploy cloud applications to Azure.
 services: ''
 documentationcenter: java
 author: rmcmurray